Deploying a Custom Assembly

 To deploy a custom assembly in SQL Server Reporting Services, place the assembly in the application folders of both Report Designer and the report server.
 By default, custom assemblies are granted Execution permission in Reporting Services.
 To grant custom assemblies privileges beyond Execute permission, you will need to edit the rssrvpolicy.config configuration file for the report server and the rspreviewpolicy.config configuration file for the Report Designer preview window.
 Alternatively, you can install your custom assembly in the global assembly cache (GAC).

 There are two preview modes for Report Designer: the Preview tab and the pop-up preview window that is launched when your report project is started in DebugLocal mode.
+The Preview tab executes all report expressions using the FullTrust permission set and does not apply security policy settings.
 The pop-up preview window is meant to simulate the report server functionality and therefore has a policy configuration file that you or an administrator must modify to use custom assemblies in Report Designer.
 This pop-up preview also locks the custom assembly.
 Therefore, you need to close the preview window in order to modify or update your custom assembly code.

 Copy your custom assembly from your build location to the report server bin folder or the Report Designer folder.
 The default location of the bin folder for the report server is %ProgramFiles%\Microsoft SQL Server\MSRS10_50.MSSQLSERVER\Reporting Services\ReportServer\bin.
 The default location of the Report Designer is %ProgramFiles%\Microsoft Visual Studio 9.0\Common7\IDE\PrivateAssemblies.